-- Electric potential can be visualized using equipotential lines in 2-D or equipotential surfaces in 3-D - Any two points on equipotential surfaces (lines) are on the same potential - What does this mean in terms of the potential difference? - The potential difference between the two points on an equipotential surface is 0. - How about the potential energy difference? - Also 0. - What does this mean in terms of the work to move a charge along the surface between these two points? - No work is necessary to move a charge between these two points.
+- Electric potential can be visualized using equipotential lines in 2-D or equipotential surfaces in 3-D - Any two points on an equipotential surface (line) are on the ٠ same potential - What does this mean in terms of the potential difference? - Thus, the potential difference between the two points on an equipotential surface is 0. - How about the potential energy difference? • - Also 0. - What does this mean in terms of the work to move a charge along the surface between these two points? - No work is necessary to move a charge between these two points.